Nursing and Allied Health Admissions

 Choosing the Right Program

-- Visit the college's Health Sciences Division web pages for more information on the nursing and allied health programs offered at HCC, or contact us at 443-518-4230 or alliedhealth@howardcc.edu.
+- Visit the college's Health, Science, and Technology Division page for more information on the nursing and allied health programs offered at HCC, or contact us at 443-518-1200 or admissions@howardcc.edu.

 - Additional allied health programs are offered in conjunction with other Maryland community colleges through the Mid-Maryland Allied Healthcare Education Consortium.